dkohlbre/crypto-vm/README.md

 Crypto-vm is designed to be easy to start and access problems on.
 You will need the following:
-* A linux (ideally, possibly OSX) machine.
+* A Linux (ideally, possibly OS X) machine.
 Not a VM!
-* Vagrant, python, and virtualbox installed.
+* Vagrant, Python, and VirtualBox installed.

 After you've met the requirements, clone this repository and run "runme.sh"!
 This may take some time, but should automatically import, configure, and run the VM containing all of the challenges.
 After this setup completes, you can visit the server at "localhost:8080".

-For some problems it is likely you will want mathmatical tools, such as mathmatica or similar.
-Crypto-vm does not currently supply any tools, you should do any work and scripting external to crypto-vm.
+For some problems it is likely you will want mathematical tools, such as Mathmatica or similar.
+Python with Crypto-vm does not currently supply any tools, you should do any work and scripting external to crypto-vm.

 # Adding to crypto-vm